 - Mahapadma was known as Ekrat – the sole monarch

 - Dhana Nanda was the last ruler of the Nanda Dynasty.
-During his rule, Alexander invaded northwest India by 326 BC
+During his rule, Alexander invaded northwest India in 326 BC

 In 322-21 BC Chandragupta Maurya founded the Mauryan dynasty.